-Originally from New Jersey, Jeremy Zucker is an artist, songwriter, and producer based in Brooklyn.
+Originally from New Jersey, JEREMY ZUCKER is an artist, songwriter, and producer based in Brooklyn.
 Zucker graduated with a degree in Molecular Biology from Colorado College in 2018 while pursuing music as a full-time career.
 After releasing songs independently and gaining significant buzz online from 2014-2017, Zucker signed to Republic Records in 2017.
 Over the years, Zucker has collaborated with the likes of blackbear, Quinn XCII, Chelsea Cutler, ayokay, and others.
 In the last two years, he has performed at notable festivals, such as Firefly, Governor’s Ball, Lollapalooza, and more.
-His most recent hit “comethru” has received international radio airplay and has amassed over 135 million streams on Spotify alone, where his entire catalog has north of 500 millions streams.
+His most recent hit “comethru” has received international radio airplay and has amassed over 135 million streams on Spotify alone, where his entire catalog has north of 500 million streams.
 Fresh off a collaborative EP with Chelsea Cutler, Jeremy is gearing up to release his debut album sometime in 2019.

 I’ve been writing music for as long as I can remember… I grew up playing piano and guitar so writing music just came naturally to me.
 The funny thing is I always knew it was my dream to make music for a living, I just never thought it was realistic.
 I studied molecular biology in college and was planning to go to medical school.
 While taking science classes, I was writing and releasing music in my free time, and that sort of escalated until I graduated from college.
 And at that point I was just like “I can support myself with music right now, so why would I go to med school”?